MiabUTS/AppUGitRep/README.md

 <img width="912" alt="Screenshot 2024-11-02 at 7 29 47 PM" src="https://github.com/user-attachments/assets/a346e207-57d6-4ad5-a810-cb48c35342a8">

-Code the returns the variables stated
+Return of of Variables stated

 <img width="913" alt="Screenshot 2024-11-02 at 7 29 20 PM" src="https://github.com/user-attachments/assets/af17fff0-a3d6-41d3-a32b-23886523267f">